travigd/documentation/dotnet-api/3.0.0/index.md

 ---
-layout: docs
-title: ".NET API: Overview"
+title: "Overview"
+section: ".NET API"
+version: 3.0.0
 ---

 The .NET Client API communicates with the Event Store using over TCP, using length-prefixed serialized protocol buffers.
 The API allows for reading and writing operations, as well as for subscriptions to individual event streams or all events written.